formkit/docs-content/inputs/dropdown.md

   {
     'section-key': 'loadMoreInner',
     description: 'A span element that acts as a wrapper for the loaderIcon within the loadMore section.'
+  },
+  {
+    'section-key': 'emptyMessage',
+    description: 'A list item element that is conditionally rendered when there are no options to display.'
+  },
+  {
+    'section-key': 'emptyMessageInner',
+    description: 'A span element that acts as a wrapper for the emptyMessage section.'
   }
 ]">
 </reference-table>